honeybadgerhackers/ThesisProject/README.md

 If you need to make modifications to the servers and want to keep using Docker, you will need to fork the repos and add them to your own docker hub account.
 ### Hosting Without Docker
 To run the app without docker, you will need to clone and start each of these repositories with the environmental variables listed.
-Once cloned with the environmental variables in place, each respective server's modules can be install with `npm install` and started with `npm start`.
+Once cloned with the environmental variables in place, each respective server's modules can be installed with `npm install` and started with `npm start`.

 * [bikeMap Proxy Server](https://github.com/honeybadgerhackers/bikeMap-Proxy)
 * [bikeMap Database Server](https://github.com/honeybadgerhackers/bikeMap-DBServer)